Try IrisGPT for free on your own data

 3. Behavioral Data: Data related to how customers interact with a company's website, mobile app, or other digital platforms, including page views, click-through rates, and session durations.

-4. Customer Service Interactions: Records of customer service inquiries, feedback, and support interactions, offering insights into customer satisfaction and pain points.
+4. Customer Service Interactions: Records of customer service inquiries, feedback, and support interactions, offering insights into customer satisfaction, pain points, and other customer service metrics.

 5. Social Media Data: Information gathered from social media platforms, including customer comments, reviews, and social engagement metrics, provides a valuable source of customer sentiment and feedback.